muneer78/muneer78.github.io/_posts/2021-04-10-great-lines-the-trolling-edition.md

 ---
-tags: great-lines
+date: 2021-04-10
-title: "Great Lines: The Trolling Edition"
+title: The Trolling Edition
+tags: newsletter
 ---

 I got the first shot of the Pfizer vaccine on April 29.
 On Sunday, I got sick with flu-like symptoms.
 It passed by Monday night.
 I'm sure there are some people out there who would use this experience to argue for "safe vaccines".
 Those people are morons.